 Don’t worry, though; splitting the bill is very common these days so that the staff can split the bill for you without issue.

 Many places can even split bills on multiple credit cards.

-Sometimes, especially when out with your non-Korean friends or peers, you will still want to pay separately or “go Dutch.”
+When you’re traveling and out drinking traditional Korean liquors with your non-Korean friends or fellow travelers, you will still want to pay separately or “split the bill.”
 In this case, here is what you can say to the cashier:

 And now you are completely ready for your first adventure of ordering in Korean in a local restaurant!

-Now go out and enjoy all the amazing food Korea has to offer!
-Need ideas for places you could try out?
+Now go out and enjoy all the fantastic food Korea has to offer!
+Need any ideas for places you could try out?
 Check out our list of essential restaurants to try in Korea.